 - Peaks and Pits.
 Let everyone express themselves and remember the value of family dinners.
 It can be difficult during our normal lives with busy schedules to sit down every night at a dinner table together.
 But now for most of us, we’re lucky to have the ability to not only eat together but maybe even get the chance to cook together!
 Bringing kids into the kitchen has so many great benefits to their self esteem!
 But what’s more important?
 Genuine conversations at the dinner table.
 Skip the small talk.
 Let your family take turns discussing the peaks and pits of their day.
 This is another great opportunity to de-stress and help each other problem solve.
 Having an issue on zoom with a coworker?
 You may be shocked to hear your 4 year old’s opinion.
 And it may even help!

 - Plan “events”.
-Being stuck at home is a bummer for everyone.
-But it doesn’t have to be.
 Get creative and plan fun theme days or weekend events.
 It’s always important to have something to look forward to.
 And the best part?
-With today’s technology you could even invite friends and family to participate.
-During this very difficult time, it’s hard to find a way to see family and make it fun for everyone involved.
-Luau on zoom anyone?
-Let’s do it!
+With today’s technology you could even invite distant friends and family to participate.

-Here are Some ‘Events’ You Can Plan to Make Home Life Fun
+Here are Some ‘Events’ You Can Plan and Enjoy Together

 - Themed movie nights.
 Each family member takes a turn picking a theme.
 Throw them in a bag and pick one out.